embarklabs/embark/site/source/_posts/2019-12-09-web3-what-are-your-options.md

 var web3 = new Web3(Web3.givenProvider || new Web3.providers.WebsocketProvider('ws://remotenode.com:8546'));
 ```

-To test and ensure the connection, you can get a list of the wallets made available in Ganache by running:
+To test and ensure the connection, you can get a list of the accounts made available in Ganache by running:

 ``` js
 web3.eth.getAccounts().then(console.log);